Labour Law

 In Turkish law, mobbing:

-- Violation of personal rights in Constitution,
+- Violates the protection of personal rights guaranteed by the Constitution,

 Employee's Legal Routes

-- Earns severance pay,
+- Is entitled to severance pay,

 2. Compensation Lawsuit